willj-dev/willj-dev.github.io/content/pages/millennial-utopia/implementation-ideas.rst

 One of these is time: leap years, inconsistent numbering...of course, we should learn our lesson from the French Revolution and not try to go too overboard.

-A “binary timestamp” is an unsigned binary integer of some specified size along with enough reference data to define an epoch:
+A "binary timestamp" is an unsigned binary integer of some specified size along with enough reference data to define an epoch:

-A reference event to set the start point of the epoch A reference period to set the “tick length” of each timestamp increment that can be represented in the given number of bits
+- A reference event to set the start point of the epoch
+- A reference period to set the "tick length" of each timestamp increment that can be represented in the given number of bits

 We will define the Proto-Utopian Epoch to start at the same time as the Unix Epoch (e.g. 1970-01-01T00:00.000Z).
 Eventually, we hope, there will come a time when we can mark the start of the official First Utopian Epoch :)